-I am pretty sure when the pilgrims got together to make Thanksgiving pies, they did not run out to the market to pick up cans or jars of pumpkin puree.
+I am pretty sure when the pilgrims got together to make Thanksgiving pies, they did not run out to the market to pick up a can of pumpkin puree.
 So, why are you?
-Homemade pumpkin puree is not only easy to make but it is better for you as there is not any added sugar or salt.
-Just good ole fashioned pumpkin.
+Homemade pumpkin puree is one of the easiest things to make; trust me.

 Making pumpkin puree is simply baking your pumpkins until tender.
 Some recipes ask for the addition of spices.
 I keep it pure, so I can use it in baked goods as well as savory dishes.
-During the last 30 minutes I uncover the pumpkin so that the flesh gets caramelized a bit; this step brings out the natural sugars as well as adds some depth to the puree.
+During the last 30 minutes, I uncover the pumpkin so that the flesh gets caramelized a bit; this step brings out the natural sugars as well as adds a little more flavor to the puree.
 The only thing this recipe really requires is a little patience as the cooking time does take awhile.
 Once you make your own puree, you will never go back.

 Recipe: Homemade Pumpkin Puree